+One way that American soldiers are increasingly dying is at their own hands.
+More U.S. military personnel have died because they committed suicide than from suicide bombers detonating explosive devices near U.S. troops in Iraq and Afghanistan.
+I would like to see military suicides reduced.
 According to a new policy brief titled “Losing the Battle: The Challenge of Military Suicide,” published by the Center for a New American Security (CNAS), from 2005-2010, “service members took their own lives at a rate of approximately one every 36 hours.”
 The Army had a record number of thirty-three suicides in July of 2010.
 That is eight times more soldiers dead by suicide than were killed in Iraq that month.
 That is over half the number of soldiers killed in the much-more-dangerous occupation of Afghanistan that month.
 The report also says that the Veterans Administration estimates “that a veteran dies by suicide every 80 minutes.”
 Although only 1 percent of Americans have served in the military, veterans account for 20 percent of all suicides.
+According to the report:

 - The mental health screening process following deployment is flawed.